 It is possible for the Bank of England to alter its base rate on a monthly basis.
 Adjustments can be made by the Bank of England on the first Thursday of each month, though it is comparatively rare for the rate to be adjusted.

-Base rates usually decrease during times of economic difficulty and recession and subsequently increasing when the economy performs better.
+Base rates usually decrease during times of economic difficulty and recession and subsequently increase when the economy performs better.

 In order to protect their own interests and income, lenders often impose ‘rate collars’ when offering tracker mortgages.
 Where applicable, this means that the monthly rate of interest charged cannot go below a certain predetermined level.